jonathann403/jonathann403.github.io/content/about/index.md

 ## Whoami

 - I'm Jonathan Levy, a 16-year-old security researcher and web penetration tester.
-- I currently hold the 46th place on the Israel National Cyber Directorate VDP chart.
+- I currently hold the 32th place on the Israel National Cyber Directorate VDP chart.
 - I am an active player in Capture The Flag (CTF) competitions as a member of the "Flag Fortress 2" team.

 ## I've Found Vulnerabilities at:

+- 32th place on the Israel National Cyber Directorate VDP
 - 1st place at NBA VDP on HackerOne.
 - One-Click Full Account Takeover at `fiverr.com`
 - One-Click Full Account Takeover at `motorola.com`